curl/curl/docs/PARALLEL-TRANSFERS.md

- o percent download (if known, which means *all* transfers need to have a known size) o precent upload (if known, with the same caveat as for download) o total amount of downloaded data o total amount of uploaded data o number of transfers to perform
+ o percent download (if known, which means *all* transfers need to have a known size) o percent upload (if known, with the same caveat as for download) o total amount of downloaded data o total amount of uploaded data o number of transfers to perform